Update resultsUpdate

 Being in financial difficulty can also have an impact on your mental health.
 If you’re really struggling and need someone to talk to, you can reach out to Lifeline on 13 11 14 over the phone or online at any time of the day or night.

-p>As with any other type of loan, a debt consolidation loan should only negatively impact your credit score if you fail to make the repayments on time.
+As with any other type of loan, a debt consolidation loan should only negatively impact your credit score if you fail to make the repayments on time.
 If you’re on time with repayments, a debt consolidation loan shouldn’t have a negative impact on your credit.

 When you apply for a debt consolidation loan, it will appear on your credit report as a hard inquiry.
-Too many hard inquiries (too many applications for loans) will negatively impact your credit report which is why it’s important not to apply for too many loans at once.
+Too many hard inquiries (too many applications for loans) may negatively impact your credit report which is why it’s important not to apply for too many loans at once.

 Generally speaking though, demonstrating that you can consistently meet loan repayments over a period of time can help establish a positive repayment history which can actually help your credit score.
 This is because many banks in Australia are now required to use comprehensive credit reporting (CCR) which gives lenders a more complete picture of a borrower’s abilities by noting their good behaviours (such as making regular debt repayments) on their credit report.